Fokke-/bartender.fokke.fi/docs/overview.md

 # Overview

-Bartender is a library for creating accessible off-canvas bars.
+Bartender is a library for creating accessible off-canvas bars and modals.
 Any number of bars is supported, and they can be located on any side of the viewport.

 ## Features